Amenhotep III: Family and early life

-Genetic analysis has confirmed he is the father of both the KV55 mummy, identified in the study as Akhenaten, and "The Younger Lady", sibling parents of his grandson, Tutankhamun.
-A more recent study, published in 2020, traced the family lineage via Y-chromosomes and mtDNA.
-Although only a partial profile was obtained, he shares his YDNA haplogroup, R1b, with his son and grandson, upholding the family tree outlined in the earlier study.
-However, the specific clade of R1b was not determined.
-In 2022, S.O.Y.
-Keita analysed 8 Short Tandem loci (STR) published data from studies by Hawass et al. 2010;2012 which sought to determine familial relations and research pathological features such as potential, infectious diseases among the New Kingdom royal mummies which included Tutankhamun, Amenhotep III and Rameses III.
-Keita, using an algorithm that only has three choices: Eurasians, Sub-Saharan Africans, and East Asians concluded that the studies showed “a majority to have an affinity with “Sub-Saharan” Africans in one affinity analysis”.
-However, Keita cautioned that this does not mean that the royal mummies “lacked other affiliations” which he argued had been obscured in typological thinking.
-Keita further added that different “data and algorithms might give different results” which reflected the complexity of biological heritage and the associated interpretation.

 In addition to Tiye, Amenhotep had several other wives.
 In Regnal Year 10, Amenhotep married Gilukhepa, the daughter of Shuttarna II of Mitanni.
 He later married Tadukhepa, daughter of Tushratta of Mitanni, in or around Regnal Year 36 of his reign.
 Other wives, whose names are unknown, included: a daughter of Kurigalzu, king of Babylon; a daughter of Kadashman-Enlil, king of Babylon; a daughter of Tarhundaradu, ruler of Arzawa; and a daughter of the ruler of Ammia (modern-day Syria).

-Finally, he followed tradition and married at least two of his daughters, Sitamun and Iset, in the last decade of his reign.
+Finally, he married at least two of his daughters, Sitamun and Iset, in the last decade of his reign.
 Jar-label inscriptions from Regnal Year 30 indicate that Sitamun was elevated to the status of Great Royal Wife by that time.
 Although shunned by common Egyptians, incest was not uncommon among royalty.
 A sculpture restored by Amenhotep for his grandfather, Amenhotep II, shows Sitamun with a young prince beside her.
-This has led to theories that Sitamun was the mother of Smekhkare and/or Tutankhamun.
+This has led to theories that Sitamun was the mother of Smenkhkare and/or Tutankhamun.

 Life and reign

 Amenhotep probably became pharaoh when he was between the ages of 6 and 12.
-While it is likely that a regent would have ruled until he came of age, none is attested to in the surviving records.
+While it is likely that a regent would have ruled until he came of age, none is attested in the surviving records.
 In Regnal Year 11, Amenhotep commanded the construction of an artificial lake at Tiye's hometown of Djakaru.
 He then celebrated a Festival of Opening the Lake in the third month of Inundation, day sixteen, and rowed the royal barge Aten-tjehen on the lake.
 This event was commemorated on at least eleven commemorative scarabs.

 From other scarabs, Amenhotep is known to have killed either 102 or 110 lions in the first ten years of his reign.